AMbitionProjects/AMU-3d-printer/README.md

  - simplified fastener sourcing

 All M3 screws are 8/12/20/40mm socket heads, and all M5 screws are 10/15/20mm button heads.
-Few extra M4 screws are needed for power supply mount
+Few extra M4 screws are needed to mount the power supply.

  - Hotend choice